-This summer we are not only going to discover the coastal areas, but also those stone villages that retain all the charm of the past.
+This year we are not only going to discover the coastal areas, but also those stone villages that retain all the charm of the past.
 As if frozen in time, in Spain we have many famous stone villages such as Peratallada or Santillana del Mar.
 However, there are many that are still not as popular and are the perfect excuse to get away in summer.

 Puentedey is a town located in the province of Burgos that still keeps that special charm that the most unknown hide.
 Many of the houses in the village are built using stones.
 However, the most unique thing about Puentedey is its natural stone bridge, as the river Nela broke through the rock creating a perfect gap.
 Amongst all the things to see here, the parish church of San Pelayo stands out, as its oldest remains date from the 11th century.